 Specific import requirements, based on the applicable animal health policies, can be reviewed in the Automated Import Reference System (AIRS).

-- Animal Health Import Requirements for Rendered and Inedible Products
+- Animal Health Import Requirements for Raw Inedible Products and Rendered products

 - Highly Processed Products

 - Import Policy for Pet Food and Treats Containing Animal Products and By-Products